Lubań: Middle Ages

-The town probably is at the site of a small settlement established by the West Slavic Bieżuńczanie tribe, one of the old Polish tribes, in the 9th and 10th century.
+The town probably is at the site of a small settlement established by the Bieżuńczanie, a West Slavic tribe of the Elbe Slavic-Sorbian cultural area, in the 9th and 10th century.
 Bieżuńczanie together with the Sorbian Milceni tribe, with whom they bordered in the west, were subjugated in 990 by the Margraviate of Meissen.
 From 1002 to 1031, the area was part of Piast-ruled Poland.
 In 1156, Holy Roman Emperor Frederick Barbarossa vested his ally, the Přemyslid duke Vladislaus II of Bohemia with the territory around Bautzen (Budissin), then called "Milsko", and after the 15th century called "Upper Lusatia".

-Luban was granted town rights with Magdeburg rights in the course of the German Ostsiedlung.
-It was first mentioned in 1268.
+Luban was granted Magdeburg rights between 1220 and 1230 in the course of the German Ostsiedlung.
+It was first mentioned in 1238.
 Like several other town foundings under the rule of the Přemyslid dynasty, owing to its favourable location on the historic Via Regia trade route close to the border with the Duchy of Silesia, Luban expanded rapidly.
 Since about 1253, Upper Lusatia temporarily had been under the rule of the Ascanian margraves John I and Otto III of Brandenburg.
 By the end of the 13th century, Luban's first brewery was founded by the Franciscans and cloth production flourished thanks to Flemish settlers.
 In 1297, a clothiers' uprising took place, which was brutally suppressed.
 Its two leaders were beheaded at the market square.